I'm Gillian Higgins

 I started to look for answers on the strict basis that they had to be both workable and provable.
 It was at this point that I turned to mindfulness.
-I did my research, attended a class, read as many books and scientific papers as I could and started to practice, even when I didn’t want to.
+I did my research, attended an 8-week Mindfulness-Based Stress Reduction course (MBSR), read as many books and scientific papers as I could and started to practise, even when I didn’t want to.

 After a few months, I could start to feel a difference.
 As a barrister, I found myself better able to cope with stressful situations in a more thoughtful and less reactive manner.
 As a parent, I was more willing to be present and more able to develop some breathing space to be able to respond, rather than knee-jerk react, to the challenges that arose.

-I became more aware of the ability of negative emotions to hijack us at any moment of the day, without prior notice, and that our thoughts could start to define us, unless we paid attention.
-After several years of practice, I decided to qualify to teach mindfulness and have spent the last few years practising as a barrister and teaching meditation to beginners.
+I became more aware of the ability of negative emotions to hijack us at any moment of the day, without prior notice, and that our thoughts are not facts.
+After several years of practise, I decided to qualify to teach mindfulness with The British School of Meditation.
+Since then, I have spent the last few years practising as a barrister and teaching mindfulness.